KadePayments/kadepayd/README.md

 </p>

 ## Overview
-**kadepayd** is a daemon server to power **KadePay**, a self-hosted payment processor for accepting off-chain Bitcoin payments powered by Arkade.
+**kadepayd** is a daemon server to power **KadePay**, a self-hosted payment processor for accepting on-chain and off-chain Bitcoin payments.
+Off-chain payments are powered by [ArkadeOS](https://github.com/arkade-os).

 ⚠ **Note:** This project is under heavy development, do not use for production.